 We recognize that this approach can be both exciting and intimidating at the same time.
 As you read the principles of effective prevention education programs in Appendix A, you will notice that sufficient dosage is one of the key principles.
 This means that for primary prevention concepts to sink in, it takes several exposures to the ideas and models.
 This principle applies to you as well.
-Please take time to look through the information on our webpage and call or email TAASA's prevention team to ask questions, brainstorm, schedule technical assistance, find out about or schedule primary prevention training sessions or just to seek support and understanding.
+Please take time to look through the information on our webpage and call or email the TAASA Prevention Team to ask questions, brainstorm, schedule technical assistance, find out about or schedule primary prevention training sessions or just to seek support and understanding.
 Together we can help our communities start down the path toward ending sexual violence and creating healthy, thriving and safe communities.

-Please contact TAASA's primary prevention team or check out our website with any questions or concerns, or for additional resources.
+Please contact the TAASA Primary Prevention Team or check out our website with any questions or concerns, or for additional resources.